-In respect of the core strategy, it is an objective of Meath County Council
+In respect of the core strategy, it is an objective of Meath County Council and Navan Town Council:

-CS OBJ 5 and the primary retail destination in County Meath.
+CS OBJ 5 To support the continued development of Navan as a Level 2 Retail Centre and the primary retail destination in County Meath.
 CS OBJ 6 To implement the provisions of the Meath County Retail Strategy 2013 - 2019 as they relate to Navan town and environs.